 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This is the percentage of short-term stay residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
 Higher levels of autonomy with ADL's often correlates with superior rehabilitation.